VoIP Resources VoIP Solutions VoIP Troubleshooting Tips

 Internet Service Provider (ISP)

-Some ISPs manipulate VoIP traffic in specific ways that may affect the outcome of your test results.
+Some ISPs handle VoIP traffic in specific ways that may affect the outcome of your test results.
 Try to find some support articles on this topic for your provider.
 Look up topics such as bandwidth throttling, traffic prioritization, and service-wide disruptions that may be affecting your test results.

 Router